 Most front-end applications communicate with backend services over the HTTP protocol.
 Modern browsers support two different APIs for making HTTP requests: the

-interface and the fetch()
+XMLHttpRequest interface and the fetch() API.

 The

-offers a simplified client HTTP API for Angular applications that rests on the XMLHttpRequest
+HttpClient in @angular/common/http offers a simplified client HTTP API for Angular applications that rests on the XMLHttpRequest interface exposed by browsers.
+Additional benefits of HttpClientinclude testability features, typed request and response objects, request and response interception, Observable apis, and streamlined error handling.

 How to Setup in Angular4 and 5